 With DevOps, everyone works together from the beginning.
 Developers and operations teams join forces to design, build, test, and release software as a unified force.
 They share knowledge, tools, and responsibilities to ensure that the software is not only functional but also reliable, scalable, and secure.

-If there is any additional input needed, then also the DevOps Consulting Services team can collaborate and discuss what they need to bring to the table.
+If there is any additional input needed, then also the DevOps Consulting Services team of DevOps engineer, can collaborate and discuss what they need to bring to the table.

 Features of DevOps